-Concussions can be caused by falls, car crashes, military action, or recreational activities like bike riding, skateboarding or skiing.
+Concussions can be caused by falls, car crashes, VA claims, or recreational activities like bike riding, skateboarding or skiing.

 Sports remain a major risk for the younger population.
 According to the NIH, more than half of concussions occur in children—often when playing organized athletics.